 Freshmen are classified as any student who has graduated from high school and has not attempted any college coursework other than dual enrollment courses.

 Freshmen interested in admission to LSU must have a 3.0 unweighted academic GPA based on 19 core units.
 Additionally, students must meet an ACT or SAT requirement.
 The ACT requirement consists of a 22 composite score, with an 18 English subscore and a 19 math subscore.
 The SAT requirement consists of a 1030 critical reading and math composite score, with a 450 critical reading score and a 460 math score.

 - 1 unit of English I

 - 1 unit of English II

 - 1 unit of Algebra I or Algebra I: Pt.
 2

 - 1 unit of Geometry

-- 1 unit of Advanced Math: Functions & Statistics, Advanced Math: Trigonometry, Advanced Math I, Advanced Math II, Pre-Calculus, Calculus, Algebra III, Probability & Statistics, Discrete Math, Applied Math III, or Integrated Math III
+- 1 unit of the following: Advanced Math: Functions & Statistics, Advanced Math: Trigonometry, Advanced Math I, Advanced Math II, Pre-Calculus, Calculus, Algebra III, Probability & Statistics, Discrete Math, Applied Math III, or Integrated Math III

 4 units of Natural Science